 Types of website traffic

 - Paid search You might use ad campaigns to direct paid traffic to your website.
 This includes things like Google Ads.
-But it would be nice to get some other traffic too, right?

-- Organic traffic means traffic that flows to your website via search engines naturally– not from ads.
+- Organic traffic means traffic that flows to your website via search engines naturally– not from paid ads.
 Someone typed a query into a search engine, your website came up in the results, and they clicked the link.

 - Direct traffic is traffic from sources unknown.
 Many times, it’s you, your employees, or even your current customers if you have a customer portal.
 Someone might visit without searching first after a real-world interaction or print ad.
 Or, it might be a link in an email that didn’t get tagged with referring info.